Sunda slow loris rescue program

 What we do?

-We are financially supporting the Lori Kukang rescue program in Sumatra.
-Thanks to our support, among others, The Kukang Rescue Program saves the confiscated lorises and, if possible, releases them back to nature.
-The program also conducts classes and educational campaigns for local people and tourists in Sumatra.
+We support financially the slow loris rescue program in Sumatra.
+Thanks to our support, The Kukang Rescue Program rescues confiscated slow lorises and, where possible, releases them back into the wild.
+We also conduct educational activities and events for local people and tourists in Sumatra.